Odoo Implementation in Egypt: What Actually Happens, What It Costs, and How to Avoid the Traps

 - Odoo Online (cloud): Included in Enterprise subscription

-- Self hosted: You pay for your own servers, typically $50 to $500+ monthly depending on size
+- Self-hosted: You pay for your own servers, typically 2,500 to 20,000 EGP monthly depending on size and Egyptian hosting provider

 Ongoing Maintenance: